2gis/on-premise-helm-charts/charts/stat-receiver/README.md

-# 2GIS BSS Receiver (Helm chart)
+# 2GIS Stat Receiver service

-This repository contains a [Helm chart](https://helm.sh/docs/topics/charts/) for deploying the BSS Receiver service.
-This service is part of 2GIS On-Premise services, which allow you to deploy [2GIS products](https://dev.2gis.com/) on your own sites.
+Use this Helm chart to deploy the Stat Receiver service, which is a part of 2GIS's [On-Premise solution](https://docs.2gis.com/en/on-premise/overview).

+> **Note:**
+>
+> All On-Premise services are beta, and under development.

 ## Installing